-My current research focuses on digital authoritarianism and repression with a particular emphasis on digital surveillance.
-My other ongoing projects examine public opinion on state repression in authoritarian regimes, propaganda and new media in China, and preference formation among Chinese citizens.
-My work exploits a range of research designs and data sources including survey and natural experiments, archival research, and intensive fieldwork in China.
+My current research focuses on digital authoritarianism with a particular emphasis on digital surveillance and repression, along with social media propaganda.
+My other ongoing projects investigate the political dimensions of artificial intelligence, public opinion on state repression, and state-society relations in China.
+I employ a diverse array of research methodologies and data sources in my work, including natural and field experiments, big data, archival research, and fieldwork in China.

 Xu, Xu, Genia Kostka, and Xun Cao.
-Forthcoming.
+2022.
 “Information Control and Public Support for Social Credit Systems in China.”
-Journal of Politics.
+The Journal of Politics.
 Pre-printAppendix

 Su, Zheng, Xu, Xu, and Xun Cao.
-Forthcoming.
-“What Explains Popular Support for Government Surveillance in China?”
+2022.
+“What explains popular support for government monitoring in China?”
 Journal of Information Technology & PoliticsPre-print

 Discussions of China's recent massive surveillance initiative often present it as evidence of a path to an Orwellian state with omnipresent fear and discontent among its citizens.
 However, based on a 2018 survey of a nationally representative sample, this paper finds that a large majority of Chinese citizens support various forms of state surveillance.
 CCTV surveillance receives the highest support (82.2%), followed by email and Internet monitoring (61.1%).
 Even the most intrusive policy — collecting intelligence on everyone in the country — receives support from more than 53% of citizens.
 Further, support for surveillance is positively associated with an individual's preference for social stability, regime satisfaction, and, to a lesser extent, trust in government.
 Unlike in Western societies, concern about terrorism does not have any significant correlations with citizens' attitudes toward surveillance in China.
 These findings might help explain why the Chinese state can expand its surveillance capacity without much open resistance from the public.